srinijasamula-maker/bioprint-root36/README.md

 - Tested the system with real typing: enrolled a profile and tried logins by the genuine user and by a friend who typed the correct password
 - Found that a friend with a similar typing speed was accepted, and asked for a stricter check.
 This led to the Strictness setting, the 80% pass mark, and 15 enrollment samples
 -
-We read through the code and can explain how it works.
+We read through the code and made few edits in the way we wanted to.
 Every part of the project was created during the event window, and the commit history shows our work over time.